TheUs3rName/Theus3rName/README.md

 I am always eager to learn new technologies and stay up-to-date with the latest trends in web development.

-In my free time, I enjoy solving problems on GeeksforGeeks and reading tech articles.
+In my free time, I enjoy Exercise and reading tech articles.

 ---